-Chemical compounds called chromogens give certain foods and drinks their strong colour, and these can stain our teeth.
-Foods and drinks containing a substance called tannin can also make your teeth much more likely to stain.
-Acids can wear down your teeth, increasing the chances of stains setting in.
+Chemical compounds called chromogens give certain foods and drinks their strong colour, and these compounds can stain our teeth.
+Foods and drinks containing a substance called tannin can also cause staining.
+Acids can wear down your teeth, increasing the chances of your teeth getting stained.
 In general, if something could stain your clothes or your tongue, the chances are it’s also going to stain your teeth.

 Common teeth-staining foods

 - Tea and coffee.
-Tea and coffee both contain tannins, which cause the staining.
-There is some evidence that upping the milk in your tea or coffee may help to counteract the staining.
+Tea (including green tea) and coffee contain tannins, which cause staining.

 - Red wine.
-It’s fine to enjoy the occasional glass of wine.
-But unfortunately for our teeth, red wine is one of the most common causes of tooth staining.
+Drinking red wine is one of the most common causes of tooth staining.

 - Cola.
-The dark colouring of this drink, coupled with the acids which will wear away at your teeth, make cola a definite no for your teeth.
+The dark colouring of cola can cause staining.
+It also contains acids that can wear away your enamel, making cola a definite no for your teeth.

 - Fruit juices.
-Dark-coloured fruit juices, such as cranberry, blueberry and grape juices are liable to leave stains on your teeth.
+Dark-coloured fruit juices, such as cranberry, blueberry and grape juice are liable to leave stains on your teeth.

 - Tomato-based sauces.
 Tomatoes are a great source of many important nutrients.
 But the pigment causing their deep red colour makes them a key offender for staining.

 - Curry.
-With its strong, deep colouring and often contain turmeric, which can cause staining.
+Curries can have strong, deep colouring and often contain turmeric, which can cause staining.
 So it’s no wonder that eating lots of curries can leave behind tell-tale signs on your teeth.

 - Balsamic vinegar.
 It may make a tasty salad dressing, but the deep pigmentation in balsamic vinegar means you need to watch out for its effects on your teeth.

 - Soy sauce.
 It’s a classic addition to any good stir-fry, but the dark colouring of soy may linger on your teeth long after your meal’s finished.

 - Berries.
-Munching on a handful of berries can help to tot up your five-a-day.
+Eating fruit such as berries can be a great way to get your five-a-day.
 But as healthy as they may be, berries are another tooth-staining culprit.